carrot2/carrot2/readme.txt

 If you have questions or problems, subscribe to:

 carrot2-developers@lists.sourceforge.net
-carrot2-cvscommits@lists.sourceforge.net

-This e-mailing list will keep you up to date with changes:
+This e-mailing list will keep you up to date with major changes:

 carrot2-news@lists.sourceforge.net

-Other inquiries can be directed to the project's coordinator:

-Dawid Weiss <dawid.weiss@cs.put.poznan.pl>

 Commercial consulting is offered by a spin-off company Carrot Search: